Does Tattoo Removal Cream Really Work?

 Tattoo removal creams are topical ointments that are meant to gradually fade or eliminate tattoos after repeat applications.

 Tattoo removal creams are easy to find and can be purchased conveniently.
 As an over-the-counter product, you can probably find it at your local pharmacy.
-And even if you can’t get any locally, there are many options readily available from online retailers.
+Plus if you can’t get any locally, there are many options readily available from online retailers.

 Every brand of cream has different stuff in it, but there are some common active ingredients that you should know about if you’re considering using a tattoo removal cream.